beyarkay/genghis/README.md

 ```

 ## TODO
+* Add proper communication protocol between nodes:
+    * A proper, bidirectional port system, that doesn't need to be setup by the user
+    * A way to discover the entire graph network
+    * A way to draw the entire graph network
 * Add in a 'commentary' card on the webpage, to explain what's going on
 * Colour each of the bots/ports/coins so they're more distinguishable
 * Get the webpage to update the cards more often